- Vanguard News JOB LOSSES: 10,733 affected workers get N4.5b part...

 By Rosemary Onuoha

-As the gale of job losses continue due to weak economy, a total of 10,733 Retirement Savings Account, RSA, holders who lost their jobs were paid the sum of N4.5 billion as 25 percent of their pension contributions in the first quarter of 2019.
+As the gale of job losses continue due to the weak economy, a total of 10,733 Retirement Savings Account, RSA, holders who lost their jobs were paid the sum of N4.5 billion as 25 per cent of their pension contributions in the first quarter of 2019.

 This is against a total of 13,609 RSA holders who were paid the sum of N5.14 billion in the fourth quarter of 2018.